salmanbao/surge/README.md

 **Production-grade distributed job queue for Go**

-Surge is a distributed, Redis-backed job queue built specifically for Platform and SaaS teams.
+Surge is a distributed, in-memory job queue built specifically for Platform and SaaS teams.
 It comes with built-in multi-tenancy, real-time monitoring, and the reliability controls needed to scale to millions of jobs.

 <p align="center">
   <img src="./surge.gif" alt="Surge dashboard and queue activity" width="800" />